-The Flow Cytometry Core of the Oregon National Primate Research Center (ONPRC) was created during the mid 1980s in response to the AIDS epidemic and subsequent discovery of an animal model in nonhuman primates; i.e., simian AIDS or SAIDS.
-Starting with a Coulter EPICS C analyzer/sorter, the Flow Core currently contains a Becton-Dickinson (BD) FACS Calibur analyzers, two BD LSR2 analyzers and a BD Aria II Special Order cell sorter.
+The Flow Cytometry Core of the Oregon National Primate Research Center (ONPRC) was created during the mid 1980s in response to the AIDS epidemic and subsequent discovery of an animal model in nonhuman primates;i.e., simian AIDS or SAIDS.
+Although the Core started out with a Coulter EPICS C analyzer/sorter, the Flow Core is now equipped with a two Becton-Dickinson (BD) LSR-II analyzers, and a BD Aria II Special Order cell sorter.

 The Flow Cytometry Core equipment includes: